austinwhite/static-site-generator/README.md

 * Minimalist aesthetic.
 * Responsive design.
-* Supports Katex typesetting and code syntax highlighting.
+* Supports Katex typesetting and language specific code syntax highlighting.
 * Thumbnail images for each post allowing the reader to more effectivly scan available articles.

 ### Building